Li-PengSheng/5703tts/README.md

 The distribution and command are named `5703tts`.
 Its import package is `tts5703`, because Python package names cannot start with a digit.

+## Production status

+The TTS renderer is production-ready under the current canonical v0.2 interface for controlled batch generation.
+The final upstream nested acoustic adapter is pending until that interface is frozen.
+Evidence, limits, and a two-dialogue demo: [TTS Production Readiness](docs/TTS_PRODUCTION_READINESS.md).

 ## Project layout

 | Path | Purpose | Git policy |